This post may contain affiliate links.

 • Protein Powder.
 Vanilla or chocolate are tried-and-true, but if you have a fun flavor like strawberry or peanut butter, you can totally use that too.

-• Cocoa Powder.
-Protein powder alone would give chocolate protein ice cream a weak flavor, so cocoa powder helps add some oomph.
+• Cocoa Powder + Maple Syrup.
+Protein powder alone would give chocolate protein ice cream a weak flavor, so cocoa powder helps add some oomph and maple syrup adds depth and tempers the bitterness of the cocoa.

 • Vanilla.
 You’ll use vanilla extract either way; a little extra if you’re making vanilla protein ice cream.